Harbin Clinic: History

 In 1925, the Harbin Hospital introduced what was then an innovative orthopedic program of following the treatment of bone fractures with physiotherapy (known today as physical therapy).
-Other innovations in following years included Dr. Will Harbin performing the first Caesarean section ever done in Floyd County, the first blood matching and blood transfusion in the county, and the first X-ray camera in Rome used for the first bone and dental films.
+Other innovations in following years included Dr. Will Harbin performing the first Caesarean section ever performed in Floyd County, the first blood matching and blood transfusion in the county, and the first X-ray camera in Rome used for the first bone and dental films.

 By the time Robert died in 1939 and was buried in Myrtle Hill Cemetery, many other physicians had been added to the staff, and in the 1930s and 1940s, a new generation of Harbin doctors joined, including Robert Jr. and 3 sons of Will: William Jr., Bannester, and Thomas.
-William died in 1942 and was also buried in Myrtle Hill Cemetery.
+William died in 1942.

 In 1948, Harbin Hospital was transformed into the Harbin Clinic by eliminating overnight care, which was effectively replaced by the expansion of the Floyd County Hospital to 120 beds.
-At this time the building was renovated and an air-conditioning system was added, the Harbin Hospital School of Nursing was terminated, and the nurses' dormitory was razed to increase parking space.
+At this time the building was renovated and the Harbin Hospital School of Nursing was terminated.

 The next major change came in 1969, when the medical group purchased 8 acre from Berry College on the Southwest corner of Martha Berry Boulevard and Redmond Road, and built a new facility with 34000 sqft of office space for a staff of 20 doctors, a dentist, and a pharmacy.

-Since then, the Harbin Clinic has continued to expand, and is Georgia’s largest privately owned, multi-specialty physician clinic, with an 11-county referral base consisting of Bartow, Chattooga, Cherokee, Floyd, Gordon, Haralson, Polk, Walker, and Paulding counties in Georgia and Cherokee and DeKalb counties in Alabama.
-The clinic also has more than 20 satellite offices are throughout Rome, Calhoun, Cartersville, Cedartown, Adairsville, Summerville and Bremen.
+Since then, the Harbin Clinic has continued to expand, serving an 11-county referral base consisting of Bartow, Chattooga, Cherokee, Floyd, Gordon, Haralson, Polk, Walker, and Paulding counties in Georgia and Cherokee and DeKalb counties in Alabama.
+The clinic also has more than 20 satellite offices throughout Rome, Calhoun, Cartersville, Cedartown, Adairsville, Summerville and Bremen.

 Harbin Clinic was affiliated with PhyCor, Inc, a medical management company based in Nashville, TN from 1996 to 2000.
 Upon PhyCor's reorganization, Harbin repurchased its assets and regained its independent status.

+Merged with Atrium Health Floyd in April 2024.